ofgulban/flooding_brains/README.md

 5. Use `scripts/step-2_render.py` for generating animation frames (png).
 6. Use `ffmpeg` script to convert the frames into movies (mp4).

+# Support

+Please use the [GitHub issues](https://github.com/ofgulban/flooding_brains/issues) for questions.

 ## License
 This project is licensed under [MIT](LICENSE).